TheCelestialCube/-d-Acumen-t-/README.md

 2. Number of documents to scan and analyze.
 Due to the nature of querying Google Docs, it takes a long time to go through a large number of documents.
 If you want to scan through all of your documents, just enter a really large number.
 3. Minimum word length.
 This is helpful if you don't just want "the", "a", "and" showing up a bunch of times, and want to see which longer and more meaningful words you use often.

+After entering the desired inputs, just press "Submit" and patiently enjoy the loading animation while the data is collected.

 ## Implementation

 This project is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License), which allows both commercial and private use, as well as modification and distribution.
 If you wish to implement this into your own project, consider the following options: